sustainable-processes/summit/docs/source/strategies.rst

 Summit has several machine learning strategies available for optimisation, as well as some more naive ones.

 All strategies have a similar API.
-They are instantiated by passing in a `Domain`.
+They are instantiated by passing in a :class:~`summit.domain.Domain`.
 New reaction conditions are requested using the `suggest_experiments` method which, potentially, takes results from previous reactions.

-It is also possible to pass a transform.
+It is also possible to pass a transforms_.

 Bayesian Optimisation
 ---------------------